The Newlander-Nirenberg theorem for complex $b$-manifolds: Introduction

 is a frame for ${\bT^{0,1}}M$ over $U$. \end{thm}

 Readers familiar with the techniques needed to prove the classical Newlander-Nirenberg theorem will be unsurprised that nonellipticity of the operator $\bdel_{\overline z} =\frac{1}{2}(x\partial_x + i \partial_y)$ is at the heart of the matter.
 The difficulty is that, without ellipticity, we do not automatically have good existence theory for solutions to deformations of this operator.
-The main insight of this article is that it is possible to get around this difficulty by leveraging the polar coordinate change $ g : \R^2 \to \R^2$, $g(x,y)=xe^{iy}$ (negative radii permitted).
-Notice that $\bdel_{\overline z} g =0$, i.e. $g$ is ``$b$-holomorphic''.
+The main insight of this article is that it is possible to get around this difficulty by leveraging the polar coordinate change $g(x,y)=xe^{iy}$.
+Notice that $\bdel_{\overline z} \, g =0$, i.e. $g$ is ``$b$-holomorphic''.

 Let us summarize the contents of this paper.
 In Section~\ref{sec:background}, we collect definitions and basic results on complex $b$-manifolds.
 In Section~\ref{sec:2exist}, we prove in the two-dimensional case that nontrivial $b$-holomorphic functions exist locally.
 In Section~\ref{sec:2main}, we use the latter existence result to prove the main result Theorem~\ref{mainthm} in the two-dimensional case.
+In Section~\ref{new}, we recall Catlin's analog \cite{catlin} of the Newlander-Nirenberg theorem for manifolds with boundary and make preparations for extending our results to the higher-dimensional cases.
 Sections~\ref{sec:exist} and \ref{sec:main} extend the results of Sections~\ref{sec:2exist} and \ref{sec:2main} to the general case.
 Finally, in Section~\ref{generalpush}, we situate the singular coordinate change $g(x,y)=xe^{iy}$ in a more general context which will be relevant for planned future work on complex $b^k$-manifolds (see \cite{Barron-Francis} for the definition of a complex $b^k$-manifold).